-It is well known that the most important meal of the year in China is the family reunion dinner on the Chinese New Year's Eve, everyone glutting on good food, but did you know that Chinese New Year is also an excellent excuse for people to gorge on desserts and snacks?
-This article will introduce the most well-known desserts and snacks for you.
+Chinese New Year is also an excellent excuse for people to gorge on desserts and snacks?
+This article will introduce the most 12 well-known desserts and snacks for you.

 1. Nian Gao (Chinese Rice Cake)

-Nian gao, known as Chinese rice cake or Chinese New Year's cake in English, is a Chinese homonym for "year higher" (年高), which cherishes the people's wishes for more prosperity in life and success in career year by year.
+Chinese rice cake or Chinese New Year's cake is a Chinese homonym for "year higher" which cherishes the people's wishes for more prosperity in life and success in career year by year.
 It is traditionally one of the top desserts during the Chinese New Year.

-Made with glutinous rice flour, nian gao was originally yellow and white, symbolizing gold and silver, but modern-day rice cake has developed into an even more colorful festive food.
+Made with glutinous rice flour, Chinese rice cake was originally yellow and white, symbolizing gold and silver.
+But modern-day rice cake has developed into an even more colorful festive food.

 2. Tang Yuan (Rice Dumpling)

 Tangyuan is a symbol of family reunion.
 It is a must-dessert at the Lantern Festival.